 The Inclusive SDSU system is intended to document instances that promote our campus commitment to equity, inclusion and belonging, as well as those that fall short.
 If I (or others in this class) happen to fall short of our goals to create a safe and inclusive learning environment for you, I encourage you to use Inclusive SDSU to report such experiences and to receive the support you may need.
 Note that you can also use the Inclusive SDSU system to report positive incidents that you think should be celebrated!

-My Preferred Gender Pronouns are ______________.
+My Gender Pronouns are ______________.
 Class rosters are provided to the instructor with the student's legal name.
-I will gladly honor your request to address you by an alternate name and/or gender pronoun.
+I am happy to address you by an alternate name and/or gender pronoun.
 Please advise me of this early in the semester so that I may make appropriate changes to my records.

 Source: Saint Mary’s College of California, Intercultural Center http://www.stmarys-ca.edu/intercultural-center